July 1, 2003 at 8:49 pm #8336RadarModerator

 They say never go back out with an old girlfriend, and this bike rather proved the point.
 After my first YPVS this bike was something of an anti-climax.
 By the time I bought it new the Powervalve legend was fading, the RGV Suzuki and KR1-S Kawasaki had adopted the mantle of the chosen tool of the lunatic fringe.

 A good bike in many ways that I enjoyed riding, but it lacked the edge of the earlier models.
-The raw fun was gone and our time together was pretty quiet, although blowing away a local nutter on a heavily tuned YPVS engined 350LC was a highlight.
+The raw fun was gone and our time together was pretty quiet, although blowing away a local nutter on a heavily RD350LC fitted with a tuned YPVS engine was a highlight.
 To be honest the biggest thrill it provided was that only collecting a brand new bike can bring, that heady mixture of nerves and anticipation.

 Sept. ’88 to Mar. ’89.